 The Columbia Journal Online Editors are delighted to officially announce that the Columbia Journal Fall Contest is now open for submissions in poetry, fiction, nonfiction, and, for the first time, art.
-Our judges will be Akil Kumarasamy (fiction), Monica Sok (poetry), and Emily Bernard (nonfiction) (our judge in art TBA).
+Our judges will be Akil Kumarasamy (fiction), Monica Sok (poetry), Emily Bernard (nonfiction), and Helena Anrather (art).
 The four winners of the Fall Contest will be published online on columbiajournal.org and will receive a cash prize of $250 each.
 At least three finalists will be selected and announced in each of the four genres in the fall.
-Submissions open today on Submittable, and the deadline to submit is August 1st.
+Submissions open today on Submittable, and the deadline to submit is August 9th.
 There is a $10 entry fee for each submission.
 You can read the full contest guidelines below.

 We accept submissions in the following three categories:

 Fiction (up to 5,000 words) – We accept all forms of short fiction (short stories, flash fiction, prose poetry, etc.).